Can I build my credit history with the Discover it® Secured Credit Card?

 A secured credit card is a type of card that’s created for people who want to build or rebuild their credit history.
 The card works similarly to a traditional unsecured card in many ways.
 You can use the card to make purchases online and in stores, pay off your balance over time, and with some cards earn rewards.

 When you open a secured credit card, you need to send the credit card company a refundable security deposit.
-The deposit will generally determine your card’s credit limit.
-For example, if you are approved for the Discover Secured credit card with a $200 minimum deposit, your card will have a $200 limit.
-Depending on the credit limit you qualify for, you can deposit up to $2,500 if you want a higher credit limit.
+In general, your deposit will determine your card’s credit limit.

-How to build your credit history with a Discover Secured credit card
+How to build your credit history1 with a Discover Secured credit card

-Once you are approved for a Discover Secured credit card, Discover will report your account to all three major credit bureaus — Equifax, Experian and TransUnion.
+Once you are approved for a Discover it® Secured credit card, Discover will report your account to all three major credit bureaus.
 Your credit scores are based on your credit report from one of these bureaus.

 You can follow a few simple steps to use your new card to build your credit history: